Features of !SEMTools

 =TRIM(A1)

-Using the !SEMTools One-Click Procedure
+Using the !SEMTools for Excel add-in

 If you prefer not to mess with formulas or helper columns, try this: